-Roadschooling can take on many forms.
-You can hit the books, you can hop on a computer, you can join a class, you can do hands-on activities or some combination.
-Our family loves to learn in our everyday lives and sometimes that means you gotta get creative.
-Here are some fun Roadschool activities that we have enjoyed (or that we are planning on trying out!) to help you get creative!
+Unschooling ideas can include hitting the books, hopping on a computer, joining a class, doing hands-on activities, or a combination of activities.
+The key to unschooling is making sure it’s child-led learning.
+Here are some fun learning ideas that we have enjoyed (or are planning on trying out!) to help you get creative!
 You can modify them based on children’s ages.
 Keep in mind, anytime you start forcing anything, even something fun, it stops being fun for everyone.
-Just do what you love and the learning will happen.
+Just do what they love, and the learning will happen.

 This post contains affiliate links.
 We receive a commission for purchases made via these links.

 Go on a scavenger hunt in the woods

 Also known as hiking, but the kids will think a scavenger hunt in the woods is way cooler.

 For older kids, be specific on what you are looking for: American Holly, Red Maple, Red-headed woodpecker, metamorphic rocks, sedimentary rocks, etc.

 Build a campfire

 Discuss what is needed to start the fire, the chemical reaction that occurs, what keeps it burning, etc.